 "I'm hungry".
+He says

-He says after a while.
+after a while.
+Oh hell no!

 I pull the duvet over my head and turn to lie on my side, turning away from him.
 I can't believe that's all he has to say to me.
 He doesn't move or say anything else.